-- An instructional materials training workshop is held by Instructional Resources prior to each adoption for participants chosen to serve on the district committee.
+- 1. An instructional materials training workshop is held by Instructional Resources prior to each adoption for participants chosen to serve on the district committee.
 The purpose of the workshop is to facilitate the proper review process for selecting appropriate text-related materials.
 This training is also available upon request for other teachers, lay public and students. - 2.
 The purpose of the district committee is to rank instructional materials under review and submit their rankings to the Supervisor of Instructional Resources. - 3.
 After committee meetings, the District Office of Instructional Resources orders school samples from each publisher for subjects being considered for adoption within the district.
-In many cases, the samples are digital. - 4.
+In many cases, the samples are exclusively digital. - 4.
 The State Committee makes its recommendations for adoption to the State Board of Education by early January.
 Instructional Resources confirms that materials being considered for core classes in Clay County are in the recommendation.
 Materials that are not recommended at the state level may be removed from consideration in Clay County. - 5.
 When a total teacher vote is included, Instructional Resources is responsible for supplying each school with the directions for balloting, thus providing for total teacher participation.
 Teachers not teaching the subject will be excluded from the voting process.
-This process is usually completed by the end of March. - 6.
+This process is usually completed by the end of March. - 5.
+Representation from each school shall be selected to serve as the district committee.
+District committee members shall return to their school and meet with teachers of the adopted materials to obtain group consensus.
+The committee shall reconvene to come to consensus and recommend a program for adoption. - 6.
 The program identified by the district committee as the final selection will be recommended by the Superintendent/designee to the School Board for approval.